tmtsoftware/csw/docs/src/main/technical/logging/logging.md

 The library allows separate log levels for the logging API, Akka logging, and Slf4J.
 Also, it provides ability to set different log levels for different components.
-To understand how to use the API refer to @ref:[this doc](../../services/logging.md).
+To understand how to use the API, refer to @ref:[this doc](../../services/logging.md).

 ## Implementation Details